awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/vpc-interface-endpoints.md

 Lookout for Vision supports making calls to all of its API actions from your VPC\.

-VPC endpoint policies are not supported for Lookout for Vision\.
+VPC endpoint policies are supported for Lookout for Vision\.
 By default, full access to Lookout for Vision is allowed through the endpoint\.
 For more information, see [Controlling access to services with VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.

 ## Creating an interface VPC endpoint for Lookout for Vision<a name="vpc-endpoint-create"></a>